szczyglis-dev/ultimate-chain-parser/README.md

 ### Included options providers

-**ArrayOptions** - reads options directly from a PHP array passed as a constructor argument
+- **ArrayOptions** - reads options directly from a PHP array passed as a constructor argument.

-**FormOptions** - parses options passed as text or from an HTML form
+- **FormOptions** - parses options passed as text or from an HTML form.

 ### How to create your own options provider